kamit17/Jenkins/first_pipeline/README.md

-  simple jenkins pipeline to verify if the docker slave configuration is working as expected.
+# A simple jenkins pipeline to verify if the docker slave configuration is working as expected
-  '''